 Records and Documentation Intent Applicable Indicator Required for Compliance 79.
-Service Agreement, To promote a shared understanding of the host family placement, agencies are required to have a signed, written agreement in place between the agency and the host family that outlines the agency's expectations of the host family and the support and oversight the agency will provide.
+Service Agreement, ◆ Caregiver Respite Service agencies shall have a signed service agreement with the host family for each placement that addresses the roles and responsibilities of the host family, including caregiver respite provided by the service agency where applicable.
+Policy Directives for Service Agencies regarding the Host Family Program 2.0 To promote a shared understanding of the host family placement, agencies are required to have a signed, written agreement in place between the agency and the host family that outlines the agency's expectations of the host family and the support and oversight the agency will provide.
 The signed service agreement with the host family must address caregiver respite provided by the service agency where applicable.
 Host Family Program only.
 Service Agreement A letter and/or documentation confirming completion of corrective action.

 Records and Documentation Intent Applicable Indicator Required for Compliance 80.
-Service Agreement, To promote a shared understanding of the host family placement, agencies are required to have a signed, written agreement in place between the agency and the host family that outlines the agency's expectations of the host family and the support and oversight the agency will provide.
+Service Agreement, Screened Respite Providers Service agencies shall have a signed service agreement with the host family for each placement that addresses the use of agency-screened respite providers.
+Policy Directives for Service Agencies regarding the Host Family Program 2.0 To promote a shared understanding of the host family placement, agencies are required to have a signed, written agreement in place between the agency and the host family that outlines the agency's expectations of the host family and the support and oversight the agency will provide.
 The signed service agreement with the host family must address the use of agency-screened respite providers.
 Host Family Program only.
 Service Agreement A letter and/or documentation confirming completion of corrective action.